|Nutritional Guidelines (per serving)|

 The original demi-glace was made with Madeira wine.
 (If you think demi-glace is complicated to make now, you should've seen the original recipes for it.)

 These days what we think of as Madeira sauce is simply a basic demi-glace that's been enriched with Madeira wine.
 Which means the biggest part of the job is making the demi-glace.
-See this basic demi-glace recipe for an idea of how to make it the old-fashioned way.

 The shortcut recipe uses store-bought broth or stock, and the rest of the steps are the same.
 If you go this route, then making this Madeira sauce is easy enough—it's simply a matter of stirring some Madeira wine and butter into a demi-glace.
 A perfect choice for red meats, roasts, and steaks, it's also bold enough to accompany venison.